-I. It is the policy of PA Health and Wellness[®] (PHW) that biofeedback is medically necessary when the basic and treatment-specific criteria in A and B are met.
+- I. It is the policy of PA Health and Wellness® (PHW) that biofeedback is medically necessary when all of the following are met: - A. Member/enrollee is cognitively and physically capable of participating in the agreed upon plan of care and motivated to actively participate in the treatment plan requirements (e.g., practice and follow-through at home);

-Reconsideration of medical necessity should be made if more than 14 biofeedback treatments sessions in a 12-month period are necessary.
+Note: If member/enrollee is a child, support and guidance are available for fulfillment of the plan of care (e.g., practice and follow-through at home);

-- A. Basic Criteria meets all of the following: - 1.
-The individual is motivated to actively participate in the treatment plan and agrees to the plan of care requirements (e.g., practice and follow-through at home); - a.
-If a child, support and guidance are available for fulfillment of the plan of care, (e.g., practice and follow-through at home); - 2.
-The individual is capable of participating in the treatment plan (physically as well as intellectually); - 3.
-There is a readily identifiable and measurable response; - 4.
-Biofeedback training is performed by a physician or qualified non-physician practitioner which can include physical and occupational therapists, nurse practitioners, physician assistants, and clinical nurse specialists; - B. Treatment-Specific Criteria meets any of the following: - 1.
-Stress, urge, or mixed urinary incontinence in adult members/enrollees who have or previously had a female reproductive system, with no cognitive impairments that would limit participation, and who have failed a documented four week trial of pelvic muscle exercise training (Kegel exercises); - 2.
-Dysfunctional voiding in children, when other alternative options have been unsuccessful (e.g., timed voiding, prophylactic antibacterial therapy for recurrent urinary tract infections, short term anticholinergic medications to assist developing a normal voiding pattern); - 3.
+- B. One of the following: - 1.
+Urinary incontinence (i.e., stress, urge, or mixed) in adult members/enrollees who have failed a documented four week trial of pelvic muscle exercise training; - 2.
+Dysfunctional voiding in children when other alternative options have been unsuccessful (e.g., timed voiding, prophylactic antibacterial therapy for recurrent urinary tract infections, short term anticholinergic medications to assist developing a normal voiding pattern); - 3.
 Fecal incontinence and all of the following: - a.
 One of the following: - i.
-Anorectal manometry demonstrates weakness of the external anal sphincter;
+Anorectal manometry demonstrates weakness of the external anal sphincter; - ii.
+Decreased ability to perceive rectal distension because of nerve injury; - b.
+None of the following contraindications: - i.
+Isolated internal anal sphincter weakness; - ii.
+Overflow incontinence associated with behavioral or psychiatric disorders; - iii.
+Neurological disorders associated with substantial loss of rectal sensation and/or the inability to contract the external anal sphincter; - iv.
+Decreased rectal storage capacity from resection, inflammation, or fibrosis; - v.
+Suspected or established major structural damage to continence mechanisms; - 4.
+Chronic constipation; - 5.
+Tension or migraine headaches; - 6.
+Chronic pain;

-CLINICAL POLICY Biofeedback
+Biofeedback